xaoccc/React-Training/README.md

 - run the newly added command:
 `npm run build`
 - Now we can write html in our app.js and babel will translate it to React code in the build dir.
 Then index.html will display it properly.
-- Hint/note!!!
-At this point we can try a project.